 A car API is a software intermediary that allows software applications and vehicles to talk to each other.
 When a mobility app sends an API request to a vehicle, data is retrieved to enable a particular functionality for end-users.

-Smartcar’s car API platform helps businesses work with a suite of standardized integrations to over 112 million cars across 23 vehicle brands — much like how Plaid and Stripe have simplified payment integrations to different credit cards and banks.
+Smartcar’s car API helps businesses work with a suite of standardized integrations to over 112 million cars across 23 vehicle brands — much like how Plaid and Stripe have simplified payment integrations to different credit cards and banks.

 This allows the mobility industry to expand on traditional services and offer new customer-driven models like peer-to-peer car sharing.